Sale of Nazi eagle involves Uruguay in international controversy

 The dispute went to court, and an appeals court in Uruguay confirmed on December 24 a decision that the state must sell the sculpture and hand over half of the proceeds to private rescuers, based on the contract between the parties.

-The Uruguayan government may still take the matter to the Supreme Court of Justice, and the country’s Defense Ministry anticipates that the ruling will “certainly be appealed.”
+The Uruguayan government can still take the matter to the Supreme Court of Justice, and the country’s Defense Ministry anticipates that the ruling will “certainly be appealed”.

 “There is still a long way to go,” a source told BBC Mundo.
 “The government’s position is to ensure by all means that this does not lead in any way to any kind of Nazi cult.”